3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 - Power on the printer
 - The MCU firmware will update on boot & can be checked in the `Machine` tab of `Mainsail`
 - Power off the printer & remove the SD card
-- If yes replace the bottom cover
+- Replace the bottom cover
 - Power the printer back on
 - You're all done.
 WELL DONE!!